yinleiCoder/magnificently-written/README.md

 - [Shadcn/ui](https://ui.shadcn.com/), Build your component library, you can find these component at `app/components/ui`
 - [Convex](https://www.convex.dev/), Backend and database `npx convex dev`
 - [Clerk](https://clerk.com/), The most comprehensive User Management Platform
+- [usehooks-ts](https://usehooks-ts.com/), React hook library, ready to use, written in Typescript

 There are several open-source libraries that i use.Without them, it would not have been possible to build `Magnificently Written`.